ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 {: style="text-align: center;"}

 1. Transit VPC and children resources like virtual server instances.
-1. VPC virtual private endpoint gateways (VPEs) are used to access cloud service instances like {{site.data.keyword.databases-for-postgresql}}.
+1. VPC virtual private endpoint gateways (VPEs) are used to access cloud service instances like {{site.data.keyword.cos_short}}.
 1. A {{site.data.keyword.tg_short}} connected to the transit VPC and the spokes.
 1. {{site.data.keyword.vpn_vpc_short}} connectivity between the transit VPC and enterprise network.
 1. {{site.data.keyword.powerSys_notm}} in a region with Power Edge Router (PER) can access everything through the attached {{site.data.keyword.tg_short}}.